 As a result of multiple social and cultural changes there are now many single-parent families, stepfamilies, same-sex couples, foster families and adoptive families raising children.
 Families of all kinds may be experiencing difficulties due to the pace of modern life, but strong families make for healthier communities.
 Families must take the time to develop skills to maintain and strengthen their relationships so that society as a whole can thrive.

-Here are some suggestions to help you and your family build and maintain stronger connections:
+Here are some suggestions for parents to help you and your family build and maintain stronger connections:

 Be a leader

 You can do this by making rules.
 Include your child in making rules when appropriate, ensuring that they reflect your values.
 Rules should be specific and easily understood.
 Stick together as parents and support your joint decisions, ensuring that you incorporate rewards and consequences into the raising of your children.
 Doing this will foster feelings of safety in your children.

 Children learn by watching and imitating.
 It is therefore important to show them through your actions and words the preferred ways of behaviour.
 Take time to encourage each child, listen and talk to them.
 Tell each one what you appreciate about them.

 Families should expect change.
 It is the mark of all healthy families.
 It is normal to experience resistance and it is recommended that families take one step at a time.
 Draw on outside help when necessary.

 Having a problem you don’t know how to solve creates stress, and this is the signal that something new is needed.
 Ask for help within the family and encourage each other to speak about difficult issues.
 Talking helps clarify problems, however family members must listen carefully to each other, acknowledging all feelings, thoughts and fears.

 Commit to solving problems

 Tackle one problem at a time and involve everyone that is affected.
 Make a plan - state the problem, write the result you want and list all possible solutions to get the result.
 Decide together